Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

     text: |
       Here are a few examples of common email templates:

-      * __Create an Account__ verifies users' email address to complete the account creation process.
+      * __Email Verification__ verifies users' email address to complete the account creation process.
-      * __Forgot Username or Password__ provides the users with a link to reset the credentials.
+      * __Username or Password Reset__ provides the users with a link to reset the credentials.
-      * __Password Successfully Reset__ informs the users of an successful password reset.
+      * __Password Reset Confirmation__ informs the users of a successful password reset.
-      * __Purchase Confirmation__ informs the users of a successful payment transaction other details.
-      * __Confirmation for Product Return, Exchange, or Cancellation__

     contents: